 - What was it about them that made it so uncomfortable for you?

 3. Lastly, ask yourself this honest question: Would you hire you?
 This is a fair question.
 Would you make an offer to yourself, if you could interview yourself?

-Focus on the process rather than the outcomes, because if you can win the process, then creating the outcome you want becomes a byproduct.
+Again, focus on the process rather than the outcomes because if you can win the process, then creating the outcome you want becomes a byproduct.
 There are going to be good days and bad days for those of you actively interviewing for a Product Manager role, just like there are good days and bad days for Product Managers.
 Go and change your perspective on interviews as an opportunity to help another person solve a problem.